I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_getstandardallocationdriverdata.md

 ## Members

+`StandardAllocationType`

+[in] A <a href="..\d3dkmdt\ne-d3dkmdt-_d3dkmdt_standardallocation_type.md">D3DKMDT_STANDARDALLOCATION_TYPE</a>-typed value that identifies the type of standard allocation to describe.

+`pAllocationPrivateDriverData`

+[in/out] A pointer to a block of allocation private data that describes the standard allocation type; otherwise, this member is <b>NULL</b>.
+The allocation private data that the display miniport driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_getstandardallocationdriverdata.md">DxgkDdiGetStandardAllocationDriverData</a> function returns depends on the type that the driver requests in <b>StandardAllocationType</b>.

 `AllocationPrivateDriverDataSize`

 [out] The size, in bytes, of the allocation private data that <b>pAllocationPrivateDriverData</b> points to.
 If the driver sets <b>pAllocationPrivateDriverData</b> to <b>NULL</b>, the driver should set <b>AllocationPrivateDriverDataSize</b> to the size of the buffer that the driver requires to describe the given standard allocation type.

 If the driver does not use private data for each allocation for standard allocations types, the driver can set <b>AllocationPrivateDriverDataSize</b> to zero.

-`pAllocationPrivateDriverData`

-[in/out] A pointer to a block of allocation private data that describes the standard allocation type; otherwise, this member is <b>NULL</b>.
-The allocation private data that the display miniport driver's <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_getstandardallocationdriverdata.md">DxgkDdiGetStandardAllocationDriverData</a> function returns depends on the type that the driver requests in <b>StandardAllocationType</b>.

-`PhysicalAdapterIndex`

 `pResourcePrivateDriverData`